 Single family home sites that abut natural areas at the toe of the forested slope on the west side of the golf course will have the limits of the yards demarcated.
-The methods of demarcation will be reviewed and approved by the Planning Board during Site Plan review.
+(See diagram on page 39 indicating conceptual demarcations (red line)) The methods of demarcation will be reviewed and approved by the Planning Board during Site Plan review.
 In the yards, both native and non-native plants will be permitted.
 However all homeowners will be prohibited from using plants or groups of plants considered to be invasive or potentially invasive.
 The list of invasive or potentially invasive plants will be finalized during Site Plan review.